trashbirdecology/cv/README.md

 - Recreational baker who often shares new creations with co-workers and friends
-- Volunteers as a mentor with science diversity initiatives including Disabled in STEM, Letters to a Prescientist, and Skype a Scientist
+- Volunteers as a mentor with science diversity initiatives including Disabled in STEM, Letters to a Pre-scientist, and Skype a Scientist
 - Enjoys casually biking around town, especially when the destination is a coffee shop, library or thrift store